Skip to content

 Element and style

 The number component is style-independent, so it has no visual styles.
-By default, a <span> is used (with speak-as: numbers, even the support is very low).
-But you can easily change the element type by providing something else to element="div" property.
+By default, a <span> is used (with speak-as: numbers, even though the support is very low).
+However, you can easily change the element type by providing a different value to the element="div" property.

 Accessibility

-NVDA has also issues on reconciling the lang attribute, this makes it hard to have a solid and good solution for reading numbers.
-VoiceOver on desktop makes a perfect job there.
+NVDA also has issues reconciling the lang attribute, which makes it hard to have a solid and good solution for reading numbers.
+VoiceOver on desktop does a perfect job with this.

 VoiceOver on mobile devices (iOS) only supports numbers read out properly to a maximum of 99,999.00.
 On amounts above this value, VO reads numbers digit by digit.